KQM-git/HSRNews/readme.md

 - Adjusts the maximum limit of Relics in the Inventory to 3,000.

-- Adjusts the early access schedule of Echoes of War.
-New Echoes of War will be available 21 days after this version update.
+- Adjusts the early access time for "Echoes of War".
+When there are new "Echoes of War" added in a new version, they can be unlocked in advance at 04:00 of the next Monday after the version update (server time).

 - Adjusts the UI and display layout of some entrance portals in the Phone.
 For example: Adjusts the position of "data bank" and "Bookshelf" in the phone.
 Adjusts "Bug Report" UI display.